dotnet/AspNetCore.Docs/aspnetcore/performance/caching/output.md

 ### Override the default policy

 The following code shows how to override the default rules.
-The highlighted lines in the following custom policy code enable caching for HTTP Post methods and HTTP 301 responses:
+The highlighted lines in the following custom policy code enable caching for HTTP POST methods and HTTP 301 responses:

 :::code language="csharp" source="output/samples/7.x/MyCustomPolicy.cs" highlight="50,68":::